50 Crypto Terms For Beginners

 Initial Exchange Offerings (IEOs) have gained appeal at the back of multiple ICO scams over the years.
 An initial exchange offering requires having a cryptocurrency exchange platform oversee the token sale.

-IEO is favoured as there is a greater level of due diligence done on projects than with an ICO as there is a third party facilitating the sale of the token.
+IEO is favored as there is a greater level of due diligence done on projects than with an ICO as there is a third party facilitating the sale of the token.
 Furthermore, the crypto exchange has an incentive to perform checks on the project before greenlighting the sale on its platform as the exchange’s reputation could be at risk if the project turns out differently from what it is supposed to be.

 32. Know Your Customer (KYC)